dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 ### 5. Implementing the First Person View (FPV)

 We're almost there!
 We've activated our app and set up a verification mechanism, as well as established a data connection between our app and the DJI remote controller.
-All that's left to do is create a live video feed of the Drone's camera, to be viewed through the app.
+All that's left to do is create a live video feed of the Drone's camera to be viewed through the app.

 (1) Before we start using the SDK API, we have to initiate it according to the type of the aircraft we are using.
 Unfortunately, as of now, there exists no way to automatically detect what type of aircraft the app is connected to.
 This means that we must either hardcode in which type of drone we are using, or have some sort of user input.
-For the purposes of this tutorial, we will be hardcoding that we are using the Inspire 1.
+For the purposes of this tutorial, we will be hardcoding in that we are using the Inspire 1.
 However, our method includes a **switch()** statement that allows us to change a simple variable **DroneCode** in our code if other drones are to be used.

 In 'FPVActivity.java', in the FPVActivity class, add the variable below.
 ~~~java